 - Rhetoric & Public Culture

 The M.A. program is designed to provide an advanced understanding of the scholarly traditions in communication studies; to train students in social-scientific and/or humanistic research approaches in order to create proficiency in historical/critical, quantitative, or interpretive/qualitative methods; to develop competent investigators capable of producing communication scholarship of the highest quality; and to foster the creation of teacher-scholars and practitioner-researchers who respect the discipline's pluralism and follow the highest standards of ethical conduct.
 Our M.A. program is designed to prepare students for doctoral education.

 Students pursuing masters degrees with a major in communication studies must have completed an undergraduate major of at least 30 hours in communication studies, or have had equivalent preparation.

-There is a substantive difference between these three options, which should be chosen to meet the student's professional goals.
+There are thesis and non-thesis options for the two-year Masters program (see Graduate Handbook).
+There are substantive differences between these various options for the program, which should be chosen to meet the student's professional goals.
 Each option provides different opportunities and carries different requirements.
 Discuss these options with the Director of Graduate Studies and your advisor before making a choice.
 The choice of option must be approved by the student's adviser and Supervisory Committee.